 Women’s Opportunity & Resource Development, Inc. (WORD) is one of Missoula’s longest established and most experienced non-profit organizations.
 Since our founding in 1986, WORD has spearheaded, supported and participated with organizations, agencies and individuals who are committed to building community in Missoula.

 Vision: At WORD we envision a socially just world where each person is valued and all are empowered to fulfill their potential.
-For us, feminism is the conscious, collective development of the socioeconomic, cultural and political conditions that ensure equality, independence and full participation for all women.
+We aim to build, through collective action, the socioeconomic, cultural and political conditions that ensure equality, independence and full participation for all.
 We believe that these conditions are indispensable to the health and sustainability of families, communities and society as a whole.